top of page

 So thank you Mom and Dad.

-May I be a quarter of what your lent to me.
+May I be a quarter of what you lent to me in the company you kept.

-And in the mean time, may the holidays always remind me that maybe everything happens for a reason because yet once again the holidays have reinforced that YOU happened to me, and made my life a WONDERFUL one.
+And in the mean time, may the holidays always remind me that maybe everything happens for a reason, because yet once again the holidays have reinforced that YOU happened to me, and made my life a WONDERFUL one, even though I ditched ans complained every inch of the way.

-That being said, let's reach around and say; the holidays are tough.
+That being said, let's reach around and say; the holidays are tough when you're alone.

 So while I miss the shit out of you; thank you Mom and Dad for making my memories amazing ones, even if I didn't see it at the time.